 Now I made the mistake of thinking of the hook as a short summary of what the reader could expect from the article.
 Just like in the scientific publications that I used to read and write.
 But guess what – textbook style doesn’t work in the blogging niche. *silly me*

 So what could you do instead?
 Instead of telling your reader about the article, tell them what they will gain from reading the article.
 Makes sense?

 There are a few points to keep in mind when writing your blog post:

 - Break your main content down into smaller text chunks using sub-headings.
 This structures your content logically as well as visually.
 It’s just not inviting to stare at a huge block of text.
 Whitespace is your friend.

 - Remember to tag your subheadings H2, H3, etc. – only have ONE H1 heading (the main headline) in your text.
 This is important for your SEO (= search engine optimization).

 - Use images.
 You don’t have to go overboard, but articles including a few images get 94% more views than articles without (Jeff Bullas).
 I guess we are all primed to prefer picture books over textbooks.
 When you include images, make sure they are optimized.
 Otherwise, huge image files will slow down your page speed, which in turn will decrease your traffic.
 No one waits for slow-loading websites.
 Also, don’t forget to add ALT-text to your images when you upload them.
 In case you were wondering, ALT-text is displayed when you image file can’t be rendered and it’s also what screen readers will read to the visually-impaired.
-Therefore, it should be relevant, to-the-point and describe what is shown on the picture.
+Therefore, it should be relevant, to-the-point and describe what is shown

 There will be people who just skim your blog post.